Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 There are many design options to consider when it comes to end zone letters for your football field.
 Letters may be any size so long as no graphic is closer than 2’ from any white football line (or 4’ for college fields).
 However, it is recommended to keep letters at a height of 15’ when used on a field with additional sport markings to keep line interference to a minimum.
 When used in conjunction with soccer markings, consider keeping the soccer length to 348’ which will frame up letters nicely in the end zone.
 Letters may be in any desired font or color and may be solid, outlined or even shadowed.

-If you have further questions on how to design your synthetic turf field, or would even like to speak with a professional on how to approach planning for your field project, send our Field Consultants a quick note at the below form to get started!
+If you have further questions on how to design your synthetic turf field, or would even like to speak with a professional on how to approach planning for your field project, contact us get started!